 Definition of an “under-optimized” value

 The choice of under-optimized values is not perfectly established.
-In this example, I chose the values for which their returns were two times lower than the highest performance during the IS backtest.
+In this example, I chose the values whose returns were two times lower than the highest performance during the IS backtest.
 This choice is relatively arbitrary and may not be the best choice.

 What parameters need to be under-optimized?